Future Trends of Outsourcing: 6 Predictions for 2022

 2. The hype around the alternative outsourcing destinations.

 In the upcoming years, countries of Eastern Europe will stand up strong competition for India and China.
 So far, the largest share of global outsourcing revenue was generated in the EMEA (Europe, Middle East, and Africa) region, with India and China taking leading positions.
-This is soon to be changed as Poland, Ukraine, Romania, and Belarus will become new hot spots.
+This is soon to be changed as Poland, Ukraine, Romania, and Belarus will become the hottest future trends of outsourcing.

 The dynamics of the IT industry in Ukraine is constantly growing.
 It has already set a fertile soil for setting up an offshore development team.
 There are over 166 000 IT specialists in the country already with the future upward trend.
-According to the recent PwC analysis, the market increased by 150% in the period from 2011 to 2015.
-By 2020 it has the potential to reach $5.7 billion.
+According to the PwC analysis, the market increased by 150% in the period from 2011 to 2015.
+By 2020 it reached $5.7 billion.

 Ukrainian professionals combine moderate rates with mature workflows and high-quality results.
 Due to safe money transferring, cultural proximity and solid R&D base, Ukrainian IT companies are often chosen as reliable long-standing partners for various IT development projects.

-If there is one thing all the forecasters agree on, here it is.
+If there is one of the future trends of outsourcing the forecasters agree on, here it is.
 Public awareness has been much magnified to the issues of data security during the last few years.
 The demand is to have all data sets fully encrypted.